“This is the age of Great Heat.

 The reason for the world’s current plight and the unfolding events you may come across that offer a faint glimmer of hope for a better future must be pieced together by the player from scattered fragments told by unreliable sources; some with their own hidden agendas, others recounting the hazy memories of others or trying their best to suppress their own unwanted thoughts.
 It’s to the game’s credit that even when presenting players with such a tangled web of plot threads you never believe Baroque is eager to obscure the truth for the sake of keeping you busy chasing ghosts, more that you are bearing witness to this cataclysmic after, the surviving shards of all that came before patiently waiting for you to gather them together.
 Even if you have no desire to delve too deeply into Baroque’s knot of traitors and sabotage it’s still an irresistible setting, your amnesiac mute avatar trapped on an endless wheel of death and rebirth within a thoroughly broken world, stumbling upon odd devices, old regrets… and ultimately the god of creation herself, lashed to a wall with prehensile cables and buried beneath an impaled angel.

 Standing between yourself and those deepest darkest reaches of the tower where god awaits is an ever-shifting labyrinth of halls and corridors inhabited by not only an increasingly deadly selection of outlandish monsters but more ex- (or never) people than still exist in the outside world.
 One you’re likely to meet early on is actually two: Two separate people fused together, one a mere face on the other’s shoulder, two separate consciences slowly, slowly, buried alive within a wall over your many revisits to the tower until only talking lips and wriggling fingers remain.
 Further down you may find Eliza, an enigmatic woman beckoning you to follow her to a secret sanctuary behind a false wall where she will eventually hold out her hands and ask you for pure water, or Alice, who can hear the cries of the Littles – strange cherub-like creatures you may have already seen flying straight towards you shouting “Help me!” before vanishing without a trace.
-Venture again and again through the Neuro Tower’s expanding number of floors and you may also find forgotten nameless comrades, their cocoon-like bindings pierced by bloodstained chains and begging for the release of death, or a ghost wearing your own face, asking which one of you actually died.
+Venture again and again through the Neuro Tower’s expanding number of floors and you may also find forgotten nameless comrades, their cocoon-like bindings pierced by bloodstained chains and begging for the release of death, or a ghost wearing your own face.

 All of this subtle horror is experienced, at least in the original Saturn release I’ve played through before writing this (also the only version shown in the screenshots here), exclusively from a first-person point of view, battling increasingly strange beings with either too many or not enough faces in and around the winding corridors and thick snakes of pipework within the Neuro Tower, a place where the sounds of unseen machinery and unnatural whispers rush through dark passageways, perfectly complimented by Masaharu Iwata‘s eerie soundtrack of muted synth choirs, industrial droning, and distant thunder, as if the ruins of a desecrated church were quietly echoing scraps of a forgotten hymn.
 You aren’t much better than the cursed creatures you face, compelled as you are to munch on bones, devour hearts to keep your vitality up, brand yourself and your equipment to grant various stat bonuses, and use parasites to bestow a selection of effects and enhancements.
 The nature and usage of these items paint a picture of an unforgiving world where the strong literally consume the weak – and those who do survive here do not escape unchanged.